publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIV/m__us_usc_t19_s1677n.md

     (b) __Initiation__

-        The Trade Representative, after consultation with the administering authority and the Commission and obtaining the approval of the WTO Council for Trade in Goods, shall determine whether to initiate an investigation described in subsection (a) of this section.
+        The Trade Representative, after consultation with the administering authority and the Commission and obtaining the approval of the WTO Council for Trade in Goods, shall determine whether to initiate an investigation described in subsection (a).

     (c) __Determinations__